 Interactive prototyping for web and mobile apps is very important and has grown significantly over the past decade.
 There are many prototyping tools to choose from and this provides design agencies, designers, entrepreneurs and businesses with more options.
-To make life easier we would recommend the following evaluation criteria to select which prototyping tool works best for you as there is no one right tool that works for everyone.
+To make life easier we would recommend the following evaluation criteria when selecting the best user interface prototyping tool that uniquely and optimally works for you knowing that there is no right tool(s) that works for everyone.

 Does the platform/tool allow teams and collaborators to easily communicate on the design screens?
 Having the freedom to invite, as many or as little collaborators to each of your prototypes is a plus point.
 Does it support real-time design collaboration?
 The ability to have your team and clients discuss, iterate and collaborate in real-time on a prototype upon the design screen is definitely a key feature to look out for.

-Feedback from your clients and team will surely bring many new design versions.
-Consequently, each feedback will provide a new design version and maintaining these versions can be very difficult to manage especially when you are working with large projects when dealing with more than 50+ design screens.
+Feedback from your clients and team will surely spark creativity generating new design versions.
+Each feedback may provide new design version separately and maintaining these versions from every feedback can be very difficult to manage especially when you are working with large projects that deal with more than 50+ design screens.

 Does the platform/tool provide a design repository to maintain all versions?
 A good question when evaluating and selecting a tool/platform.
 One should consider whether it has a built-in version history control panel that is quick and easy to view their evolving design files?